/ RPO #1449 / Cyber AB Registered / Raleigh, NC

 Pricing is custom and scope-first.
 The cost depends on your enclave size, CUI flow complexity, asset and user count, current SPRS posture, and target CMMC level.
 Rather than publish a number that would be wrong for your environment, Petronella scopes first and quotes a fixed price.
 Start with a free scoping consultation and the CMMC scoping worksheet, or call (919) 348-4912 to walk through the variables.
 For the factors that move the quote, see the CMMC cost breakdown.

-Tell us about your contracts and your CUI footprint.
-A CMMC-RP from Petronella Technology Group will walk your DFARS clauses, sketch your enclave, and outline the readiness assessment - at no cost and with no obligation.
+Two required fields, about thirty seconds.
+A CMMC-RP from Petronella Technology Group, Inc. will walk your DFARS clauses, sketch your enclave, and outline the readiness assessment, at no cost and with no obligation.

 What happens after you submit

-A credentialed CMMC-RP reviews your details and reaches out to schedule a short scoping call.
-There is no charge for the consultation and no commitment to engage.
+A credentialed CMMC-RP reviews your details and reaches out to set up a short call.
+There is no charge for the consultation and no commitment to engage at the end of it.
+If you would rather not wait, the phone number below reaches a practitioner directly.

-- We confirm which CMMC level your contracts require
+• On the call: we confirm which CMMC level your contracts point toward

-- We sketch your CUI enclave and the controls in scope
+• On the call: we sketch your CUI enclave and the requirements in scope

 Prefer to come prepared?
-Download the CMMC scoping worksheet first, or reach a CMMC-RP directly by phone.
+Download the CMMC scoping worksheet first, or skip the form and reach a CMMC-RP directly by phone.

 Call (919) 348-4912

-Petronella Technology Group is Cyber AB Registered Provider Organization #1449.
-Book a no-cost scoping consultation to walk your DFARS clauses, scope your CUI enclave, and start a CMMC Level 1, 2, or 3 readiness assessment - then move into remediation with a defensible number in hand.
+Petronella Technology Group, Inc. is Cyber AB Registered Provider Organization #1449.
+Book a no-cost scoping call to walk your DFARS clauses, scope your CUI enclave, and start a CMMC Level 1, 2, or 3 readiness assessment, then move into remediation with a defensible number in hand and no clock running.